Wicked Beat Sound System: History

 In 2008 WBSS released the album Dreaming, originally a commissioned piece of work written by Damian Robinson.
 He was approached by Indigenous Artistic director Rhoda Roberts to compose the music for a Cleansing Ceremony she was directing called Sydney Dreaming which was to be a theatrical adaptation of the rainmaker creation story.
 Since that performance, variations of this music have been performed at several festivals and ceremonies including Woodford Festival and Perth Festival.
 Dreaming was the culmination of several years' work.
 The original concept was penned in the heat of a Byron Bay summer and completed in WB's studio in Sydney and then Bungendore.
 The themes revolve around Salt Water, Fresh Water and Desert, three dividing realities for Aboriginal people's connection to country.

-The Dreaming album was nominated for an ARIA Award in 2009 in the category of ARIA Award for Best World Music Album.
+The Dreaming album was nominated for an ARIA Award in 2009 in the category of Best World Music Album.

-Reworked variations from this album were used to make the soundtrack for the Lighting of the Sydney Opera House Sails for Vivid Festival 2016 along with Badu Gili (meaning ‘water light’ in the language of the traditional owners of Bennelong Point), which accompanies a contemporary Aboriginal art projection performed each evening year-round on the western sails of the Sydney Opera House.
+Reworked variations from this album were used to make the soundtrack for the Lighting of the Sydney Opera House Sails for Vivid Festival 2016 along with Badu Gili (meaning 'water light' in the language of the traditional owners of Bennelong Point), which accompanies a contemporary Aboriginal art projection performed each evening year-round on the western sails of the Sydney Opera House.

 In 2017 Robinson was also commissioned to compose the soundtrack for the Parrtjima Festival at Alice Springs.
 The festival involved five Aboriginal art centres and showcased the work of 20 Aboriginal artists.
-Parrtjima (pronounced Par-CHee-ma) means ‘lighting up’ and conveys two meanings: physically illuminating an object with light and ‘lighting up’ as in to shed light and understanding on a subject.
+Parrtjima (pronounced Par-CHee-ma) means 'lighting up' and conveys two meanings: physically illuminating an object with light and 'lighting up' as in to shed light and understanding on a subject.
 This public event transformed Alice Springs Desert Park into a mesmerising outdoor gallery of light and sound including a breathtaking illumination of a 300-million-year-old natural canvas, 2 km of the majestic MacDonnell Ranges, a series of new installations involving Aboriginal artists from the Central Desert Region.